beethovenxfi/balpy/samples/poolVerification/README.md

     "privateKey": "<your_private_key"
     }

+Then initialize the git module with the following commands:

+    git submodule update --init
+    git submodule update --remote

+And finally re-generate the pool ABIs by running in a terminal from the root of the repo:

+    python3 generateMissingPoolArtifacts.py

 ## Run verification

 1. Go to [ftmscan](https://ftmscan.com) and lookup the address of the pool you just created